hawkular/hawkular-dropwizard-reporter/README.md

 The embedded HTTP client is designed to be as light as possible in terms of JAR dependencies.
 So, no Apache, no Jetty... just a basic JDK URLConnection.

-If you want to use a different HTTP client, you would just have to implement the interface `org.hawkular.client.http .HawkularHttpClient` and pass an instance to the builder:
+If you want to use a different HTTP client, you would just have to implement the interface `HawkularHttpClient` and pass an instance to the builder:
 ````
         HawkularReporter reporter = HawkularReporter.builder(registry, "my-tenant")
                 // ...